ollystephens1/cp-table/README.md

 ```

 ## Setting column title
-`CpTable` allows to set a different title to your columns.
-By default the column header will be the `key` name with a capital letter (ej: name will be Name).
+`CpTable` allows you to set different titles your columns.
+By default, the column header will be the `key` name with a capital letter (ej: name will be Name).
-In some cases you want to use a different name for the table column.
-To achieve this you can add the `title` attribute to `cp-table-column`.
+In cases where you want to use a different name for the table column, add the `title` attribute to `cp-table-column`.

 ```html
 <cp-table [dataSource]="dataSource">